EnchLolz/DUCTF-24/FORENSICS/Bad Policies.md

 ### Solution

-Opening up the folder, it seems like we are given a bunch of users on a Windows network.
+Opening up the folder, it seems like we are given a bunch of users on a Windows system.
 Scrolling through all the files, there isn't anything interesting besides a few `.pol` files and a `Groups.xml` which contains a weird `cpassword`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>